kaishengtai/torch-ntm/README.md

 A Torch implementation of the Neural Turing Machine model described in this [paper](http://arxiv.org/abs/1410.5401) by Alex Graves, Greg Wayne and Ivo Danihelka.

-This implementation uses an LSTM controller with one read head and one write head.
+This implementation uses an LSTM controller.
+NTM models with multiple read/write heads are supported.

 ## Requirements